NASCAR Hall of Fame Foundation

 Fueling Futures through Education

-The education program at the NASCAR Hall of Fame serves 17,000+ students annually, reaches 64 counties in North and South Carolina and 15 additional states and Canada.
+The education program at the NASCAR Hall of Fame serves 14,000+ students annually, reaching well past the Carolinas.
 This program supports teacher and learning objectives, and is an extension of classroom learning with hands-on, problem-based interactive lesson plans that adhere to state and national learning standards.
 Utilizing real-world applications from NASCAR and the automotive industry, the NASCAR Hall education team strengthens students’ understanding of STE(A)M principles, builds career exploration and exposure experiences, and supports independent and fundamental learning strategies.
 NASCAR Hall of Fame Education classes and seminars cover subjects including:

 - Physical Science